Debate on the Chineseness of the Yuan and Qing dynasties: Yuan and Qing as "Chinese" dynasties

 The Ultimatum from the Mongol State by the Emperor Shizu of Yuan designating the Mongol Empire as "China".

 Öljaitü's letter to Philip IV of France bearing the Chinese seal describing the Yuan dynasty as possessing the Mandate of Heaven.

-Excerpt from the Veritable Records of the Shengzu of Qing detailing Kangxi's claim that Manchuria was Chinese.
+Excerpt from the Veritable Records of the Shengzu of Qing detailing the Kangxi Emperor's proclamation that Manchuria was Chinese territory.

 Excerpt from the Manchu–Mongolian–Chinese Interlinear Trilingual Textbook equating the Qing dynasty with "China".

 Scholars who uphold the view that both dynasties were "Chinese" find fault with the opposing group's narrow conception of "China" and "Chinese" in cultural, ethnic, and political terms.
 These scholars posit that "China" and "Chinese" should be best understood as multicultural and multiethnic concepts that transcend the ideological boundaries of contemporary ethnic nationalism.
 Liang Qichao, for instance, argued that "macro-nationalism" (大民族主義) with its emphasis on a multicultural and multiethnic China could best explain the historical trajectories of China, as opposed to "micro-nationalism" (小民族主義) that foregrounded the Han people at the expense of ethnic minorities.
 These scholars also criticize the opposing group for retroactively applying modern-day ideologies and constructs such as ethnic nationalism to historical peoples and regimes, resulting in distorted narratives.

-The imperial governments of the Yuan and Qing dynasties maintained the view that their regimes were orthodox dynasties of China.
-The Chineseness of both dynasties was also recognized politically and culturally by Sinosphere countries such as Vietnam and Korea when the two countries were their vassals.
-The view that both dynasties were "non-Chinese" is rejected by mainstream academia, as well as the governments of the People's Republic of China and the Republic of China.
-The Historical Atlas of China, one of the most authoritative works on Chinese historical geography, considered both dynasties to be "Chinese" alongside other polities ruled by non-Han ethnicities.
-As part of their efforts to maintain Chinese historiographical tradition and make known the official position regarding the nature of the Yuan and Qing dynasties, the Republic of China has published the New History of Yuan, the Draft History of Qing, and the History of Qing; whereas the People's Republic of China has also commissioned its version of the History of Qing.